-We’ve dedicated this article to discussing trends and practices that can help you gain a sure footing in your initial days of the business and ensure a hopeful future.
+We’ve dedicated this article to discussing new spa trends and practices that can help you gain a sure footing in your initial days of the business and ensure a hopeful future.

 1. Hygiene and Covid-19 Guidelines

-The standard health and safety guidelines that the spa businesses have always worked with are not enough any longer.
-You need to do more to be able to reopen/launch your new spa business.
+One thing that the pandemic taught us is that the standard health and safety guidelines that the spa businesses have always worked with are not enough any longer.
+You need to do more to grow your existing spa business.

-Some of these guidelines pertain to social distancing while others deal with proper disinfection of equipment, strict cleanliness of the establishment, and correct use of masks and other protective gear.
+While social distancing guidelines aren’t quite as important, the guidelines pertaining to proper disinfection of equipment, strict cleanliness of the establishment, and correct use of masks and other protective gear should definitely be considered.

 Employee training to comply with all of these (and other) safety guidelines is essential.
 Also, communicate these to each client who visits you.
 Promote these sanitary measures on your social media pages, website, and other marketing and informational material.

 Unlike Boomers who preferred tomb-like quietness and dark and quiet atmospheres in spas, millennials like their spaces light and airy.
 According to our friends over at the Trend Book, neutral shades, Scandinavian minimalism, and big windows that let in a lot of natural light are going to be the staple of modern spas.

 The reason we are noticing this shift from dark to light spa spaces has to do with the generational change of mindsets.
 Gen-Z and millennials are more about human connection.
 They want to see and actively interact with their surroundings, bathe in the whole experience, and communicate with their service provider more intimately and genuinely.

 The minimalism and the use of natural materials for the décor add a touch of authenticity to the brand name.